BBTastro/cc-beatBoxLab/docs/technical/chatbot/ChatBot-Features-and-TechStack.md

 ### System Prompt

 The chatbot uses a comprehensive system prompt that:
-- Defines its role as beatBox Assistant
+- Defines its role as stepBox Assistant
 - Provides context about the application
 - Sets boundaries for responses
 - Includes user's actual challenge data